UpygeoSiegel/lecture-react-setup/README.md

 ## Close
 Pose the questions below for a quick discussion.
 As always, collect student feedback at the end of the lesson.

-##### Questions
+##### Question
-* Do you think that every time a user signs up for Facebook, an engineer at Facebook must program a new user page?
+* Do you think that every time a user signs up for Facebook an engineer at Facebook must program a new user page?
 If not, what do you think happens?

-* Based on the answer to the question above, name a website you found that is built with React and explain why they might have used React to build their website.